Posted by Early Growth

 Because of that, VCs place a lot of value on the size of the opportunity.

-Here’s another tip: very few VCs are visionaries.
+Here’s another tip on how to increase the valuation of a startup: very few VCs are visionaries.
 Most VCs are “fast followers” who move in herds.
-That means when it comes to your valuation timing, whether your sector is in or out of favor, really matters.
+That means when it comes to your company valuation timing, whether your sector is in or out of favor, really matters.

-- Having a previous successful exit will increase your chances not only of getting funding but also of raising it at a higher valuation.
+- Having made a successful exit before will increase your chances not only of getting funding, but also of raising it at a higher and better valuation.

 - Select your team carefully.
 You should always hire deliberately, but if you know you plan to raise equity funding, choose your hires especially carefully.
 Pick people who don’t just have an area of expertise, but who are also leaders in their chosen field.

-- Milestone financing, provided you hit your milestones, increases your startup valuation with each funding round.
-Pick milestones that matter.
-They could be around technical development (beta versions or prototypes of your product), customer traction, or team goals but they they should be specific to your business.
+- Milestone financing, provided you hit your milestones, increases your startup company valuation with each funding round.
+When figuring out how to increase the valuation of a startup using milestones, pick those that matter.
+They could be around technical development (beta versions or prototypes of your product), customer traction, or team goals but they should be specific to your business.

 - However you define your key milestones, make sure you are thoughtful about setting them.
-You’ll lose credibility by choosing ones that you can’t hit.
-Once you’ve identified them, build your budget based on your expected costs to achieve them.
+You’ll lose credibility by choosing ones you can’t hit.
+Once you’ve identified them, build your budget based on your resources, current funds, and expected costs to achieve them.
 That will determine the size of your ask.
 Always include a 25% fudge factor to account for unexpected speed bumps or delays.

 - Fundraising is a negotiation—the more interested parties you have, the higher your valuation will be.
 As part of your negotiating strategy, let VCs come up with numbers first; then play investors off each other.
 Don’t commit to anything until all the information is out there and you know how high a valuation you can get.